 No, I’m not talking about McDonald’s.
 I’m talking about a real, “how would you like that cooked?” kind of burger.
-The kind of burger that has fresh topping on it and preferably some unique ones; that’s what you want to get!
+The kind of burger that has fresh toppings on it and preferably some unique ones; that’s what you want to get!

 My favorite burger is what many call the “Hangover Burger”.
 It’s a beef burger with a fried egg, avocado, cheese, and usually some other miscellaneous toppings.
 It’s a burger that’s filling beyond words can describe and it’s a feast to say the least.